 Step-by-Step Plan for Food Sensitivities

-There are many food sensitivity tests being advertised right now, but the Mediator Release Test is the best because research, clinical experience, and science support the use of the MRT far and above any other method currently available.
+There are many food sensitivity tests being advertised right now, but the Mediator Release Test is the best because research, clinical experience, and science support the use of the MRT far above any other method currently available.

-The MRT goes hand in hand with a highly individualized oligoantigenic diet called LEAP that helps improve symptoms by about 70% in the first 2 weeks.
+The MRT goes hand in hand with a highly individualized oligoantigenic diet, called LEAP, that helps improve symptoms by about 70% in the first 2 weeks.

-My husband’s autoimmune condition saw an 80-90% improvement in just a few weeks after many other methods failed.
+My husband’s autoimmune condition saw an 80-90% improvement in just a few weeks after many other methods had failed.

-Nearly all of my dozens of clients have seen huge improvements in their symptoms using the MRT test.
+Dozens of clients have seen huge improvements in their symptoms using the MRT test.